zowe/community/Technical-Steering-Committee/proposal.md

 ## Operations and Processes

-It is expected that the TSC will establish it's general operations and policies, clearly defined in the [GOVERNANCE.md](../GOVERNANCE.md), but in general the TSC will do the following.
+It is expected that the TSC will establish it's general operations and policies, clearly defined in the GOVERNANCE.md file (to be created), but in general the TSC will do the following.

 ### Chairperson and Secretary